lefkou/GlobalCloudSearch/README.md

-# personal-file-search
+# Global cloud file search

+Searching all cloud accounts for a file.
 Implement search in personal files using various APIs

+Supported services:

+1. Dropbox
+2. Google Drive